sendgrid/sendgrid-ruby/CONTRIBUTING.md

 ## Improvements to the Codebase

 We welcome direct contributions to the sendgrid-ruby code base.
 Thank you!

+Please note that we utilize the [Gitflow Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) for Git to help keep project development organized and consistent.

 ### Development Environment ###